Performative Learning Theory: Abstract

 \section{Abstract}

 Performative predictions influence the very outcomes they aim to forecast.
-We study performative predictions that affect a sample (e.g., only existing users of an app) and/or the whole population (e.g., all potential app users).
+We study performative predictions that affect a sample (e.g., only existing users of an app) and/or the population (e.g., all potential app users).
 This raises the question of how well models generalize under performativity.
 For example, how well can we draw insights about new app users based on existing users when both of them react to the app's predictions?
-We address this question by embedding performative predictions into statistical learning theory.
+We address such questions by embedding performative predictions into statistical learning theory.
+Our goal is to initiate the study of learnability under performativity.
 We prove generalization bounds under performative effects on the sample, on the population, and on both.
-A key intuition behind our proofs is that in the worst case, the population negates predictions, while the sample \textit{deceptively} fulfills them.
+A key intuition behind our results is that in the worst case, the population negates predictions, while the sample deceptively fulfills them.
 We cast such self-negating and self-fulfilling predictions as min-max and min-min risk functionals in Wasserstein space, respectively.
-Our analysis reveals a fundamental trade-off between performatively changing the world and learning from it: the more a model affects data, the less it can learn from it.
-Moreover, our analysis results in a surprising insight on how to improve generalization guarantees by retraining on performatively distorted samples.
-We illustrate our bounds in a case study on prediction-informed assignments of unemployed German residents to job trainings, drawing upon administrative labor market records from 1975 to 2017 in Germany.
+Our analysis reveals both a fundamental trade-off between performatively changing the world and learning from it , as well as a surprising insight on how to improve generalization guarantees by retraining on performatively distorted samples.
+We illustrate our bounds using real data on prediction-informed assignments to job trainings.